 Typecasting country artists as flipping between sounding sad and nostalgic paints a limited picture that leaves out the ever-presence of humor within the genre.

-10 Country Albums Turning 40 in 2020
+10 Country Albums That Turned 50 in 2020